Seagate delivers first EXOS 16TB HDD and new drive for SMB NAS

 It is the world’s highest capacity 3.5-inch 7200 RPM drive and delivers 33% more petabytes per rack compared to 12TB drives while maintaining the same footprint, with built-in data protection, including Seagate Secure Instant Secure Erase.

-“The Exos X16 is key in reducing total cost of ownership for enterprise system developers and cloud data centres while supporting multiple applications with varying workloads,” says Seagate Technology product line marketing vice president Sai Varanasi.
+“The Exos X16 is key in reducing total cost of ownership for enterprise system developers and cloud data centers while supporting multiple applications with varying workloads,” says Seagate Technology product line marketing vice president Sai Varanasi.

 Seagate continues to establish new benchmarks in speed and capacity with the announcement of IronWolf and IronWolf Pro 16TB drives, built for multi-user NAS environments and supporting workloads up to 300TB/year.